gitomator/gitomator-classroom/README.md

 # Classroom Automator

-A set of automation tools for software engineering classes, built on top of Gitomator.
+A set of automation tools for software engineering classes, built on top of the Gitomator library.

  * Manage your classes using industry-standard tools and services (e.g. Git, GitHub and Travis CI).
- * Use [command-line utilities](bin/task) to run automation tasks.
+ * Use [existing command-line scripts](bin/task) to run automation tasks.
+    * Create teams.
-    * Create repositories (empty or based on an existing repo) and teams.
+    * Create repositories (empty or based on an existing repo), and push updates to them.
-    * Manage access permissions - _Who_ gets _what_ permission to _which_ repo.
+    * Manage access permissions - _Who_ gets _which_ permission to _what_ repo?
     * Enable/disable CI
     * Merge pull-requests (i.e. collect students' solutions)
  * Configure tasks using [simple](spec/data/assignment.yml) [YAML](spec/data/teams.yml) [files](spec/data/context.yml).